fmaseda/DEEPsc/README.md

 [nets, indices] = TrainDEEPscPredRep(MyAtlas,'numFolds',k)
 ```
 then calculate predictive reproducibility by setting the `NNs` property to `nets` and `foldIndices` to `indices`.

+The LMNN baseline also requires training separate metrics for each of the reduced spaces, which can be achieved with the `/utils/lmnn/TrainLMNNPredRep()` function.